estebretarg/Flora-costaricensis/README.md

 # Flora-costaricensis
-Flora costaricensis is a profesional botanical identification tool for plant species present in Costa Rica.
+Flora costaricensis is a professional botanical identification tool for plant species present in Costa Rica.